-- Tell the child that you’re going to talk to someone who can help.
+- Tell the child you will talk to someone who can help.
 Be clear that you are not asking their permission.

 - The child may not want you to report and may be frightened, especially if the perpetrator has threatened them or their loved ones.
-Remember that by reporting, you are involving authorities who will be able to keep the child safe.
+Remember that by reporting, you involve authorities who will be able to keep the child safe.

 - Ensure that the child is in a safe place.
-If you have concerns over the child’s safety, be sure to discuss them explicitly with authorities when you make the report.
+If you have concerns about the child’s safety, discuss them explicitly with authorities when you make the report.
 If you fear that the perpetrator will cause further harm to the child upon learning about the investigation, clearly communicate this to authorities.

-- If you are not concerned that the parents are causing harm, consult with them prior to making a report to the authorities.
+- If you are not concerned that the parents are causing harm, consult with them before making a report to the authorities.